MattNemeth/vimrc/README.md

 5. :set no paste

 For Ubuntu and likely for other Distros - /usr/share/vim has a vimrc file that looks for a local vimrc.local file in /etc/vim/

+For my Raspberry Pi 0, I need to put the vimrc file in /etc/vim/ and the file is called vimrc (.vimrc doesn't work) I have my vimrc repo underneath /home/vimrc because I thought that's where it needed to go but it doesnt source from there